 You should also avoid taking hot baths or drinking alcoholic beverages for the first two days after the injury.
 You may use over-the-counter medication to reduce pain.

-What Type of Physical Therapy Is Needed for a Sprain or Strain?
+What Type of Physical Therapy Is Needed for a Fracture, Sprain or Strain?

-If you have a sprain, strain or intense pain in your foot, then give us a call now.
+If you have a fracture, sprain, strain or intense pain in your foot, give us a call now.
 You can speak to one of our highly skilled orthopedic surgeons who will answer all your questions in a way that you can easily understand.
-We’re waiting to receive you and treat you like a member of our family.
+We can’t wait to receive you and treat you like a member of our family.